Biden proposed enforceable ethics code and term limits for Supreme Court. How might they work?

 There’s a big problem: The Constitution gives all federal judges lifetime tenure.

-There are ideas about how to impose term limits without an amendment — but if such a law passed and were challenged in court the justices could end up ruling on it.
+There are ideas about how to impose term limits without an amendment — but if such a law passed and were challenged in court the justices could end up ruling on it and it's unclear how they'd come down, said Charles Geyh, a law professor at Indiana University and expert in judicial ethics.

 It still lacks a means of enforcement — something Biden says is “common sense.”
 Members of Congress, for example, generally can’t accept gifts worth more than $50.